LukeRouleau/pid-intelligence/README.md

     }
     ```
     Then click "Apply & Restart"

+- **Submodule Issues**: If the ML backend code is missing:
+  - Ensure you cloned the repository with submodules: `git clone --recurse-submodules`
+  - Or initialize the submodules after cloning: `git submodule update --init`

 - **Prediction Issues**: If you don't see predictions in Label Studio:
   - Check that the ML backend is properly connected in the project settings